-- 6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the College's primary purpose.
+6.1.1 Educating students, both inside and outside the classroom, studio, or laboratory is the College's primary purpose.
 Therefore, performance in teaching carries the greatest weight in the evaluation of faculty.
 All aspects of teaching, including preceptorial teaching, will be evaluated in order to gain a clear understanding of each faculty member's performance.

+The highest priority in the Sustainability program is excellence in teaching and the enhancement of student training.
+In particular, innovative and engaged pedagogy that allows student to develop intellectual creativity, resiliency, and professional competence is highly valued.
+Teaching that allows opportunity to hands-on learning, engaged scholarship, research, creativity, as well as moral and intellectual development is critical to the mission of the sustainability program.

-The highest priority in the Political Science program is excellence in teaching. - 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches.
-In Political Science, public policy, and law, teaching is particularly vital and challenging given the constantly changing nature of the subject.
-As a result, it is vital for one's teaching to emphasize emerging research findings, societal implications, and often contentious nature of the issues, as well as the direct and important policy implications of the knowledge and understanding we foster. - 6.1.2.2 Sound course design and delivery in all teaching assignments whether program or General Studies, introductory or advanced offerings as evident in clear learning goals and expectations, content reflecting the best available scholarship or artistic practices, and teaching techniques aimed at student learning. - 6.1.2.3 The ability to organize course material and to communicate this information effectively.
-The development of a comprehensive syllabus for each course taught, including expectations, grading and attendance policies, and the timely provision of copies to students.
+- 6.1.2 In broad terms excellence in teaching is characterized by: - 6.1.2.1 A thorough and current command of the subject matter, teaching techniques and methodologies of the disciplines one teaches.

+In Sustainability, teaching that offers an opportunity for intellectual and moral growth and innovative capacity is particularly vital given the constantly-changing nature of the field.
+As a result, it is vital for teaching to emphasize emerging technology and research, changing societal challenges and implications, and the often contentious nature of the issues, as well as the direct and important environmental, social and political implications of the knowledge and understanding we foster.